NT2A K47 Capsule Mount

 If you hope to install our RK-47 capsule into the Rode NT2-A, this custom mount will make the job easier.

-This capsule mount is designed to fit the Rode NT2-A. It is not known to fit any other microphones, although there is the possibility that it fits other Rode microphones of the same vintage as the NT2-A.
+This capsule mount is designed to fit the Rode NT2-A. It is not known to fit any other microphones, although there is the possibility that it fits other Rode microphones, such as the K2.

 The photos show a black mount, but the color of the parts we ship will vary as we test different production methods.